mianger22/ar_order_bahmut/ar_libraries/aframe-master/docs/introduction/visual-inspector-and-dev-tools.md

   any computer for rapid development and testing.
 Reduce the amount of time going in and out of the headset.

+We'll go over GUI tools built on top of A-Frame that can be used without code.
-We'll touch on other tools that can ease development across multiple machines.
+And touch on other tools that can ease development across multiple machines.

 <!--toc-->